 The test subject is equipped with a special device that measures the voltage generated when walking.
 The test results indicate how effectively the flooring system dissipates static charge caused by human movement.

 What are the ESD standards in different industries?

-The most widely recognised standard for developing an ESD control program in the electronics industry is ANSI/ESD S20.20-2014.
+The most widely recognised standard for developing an ESD control program in the electronics industry is BS EN 61340 for the UK and across Europe or ANSI/ESD S20.20 in North America.